 The header of your cover letter contains your contact information.
 In addition to your telephone number and email address, many job seekers like to include links to their LinkedIn profiles, personal websites or online portfolios.

 The opening paragraph of your letter should outline why you are applying to the job and entice the recruiter to continue reading.
 Concentrate on making this paragraph succinct, but include a teaser.
 If you are applying for a customer service position, for example, you might write, "Your ad on Craigslist for a Customer Service Manager caught my eye.
-As a long-time customer service representative with XYZ Telecommunications, I have spent five years improving operations and perfecting the art of resolving conflicts with unhappy clients.
+As a customer service representative with XYZ Telecommunications, I have spent five years improving operations and perfecting the art of resolving conflicts with unhappy clients.
 Having acquired these skills and many others, I feel ready to move into a management role."
 For additional inspiration, check out our customizable cover letter opening paragraphs for college students, new grads, internships and more.

 The body of your cover letter is its largest and, arguably, most valuable real estate.
 As such, these paragraphs should complement your resume rather than repeat the information found there.
 Use this space, which should be two or three short paragraphs at most, to expand on your experience and qualifications.
 In addition to examples of how you've used the relevant skills and experience you've noted in Step 3, use data and relevant metrics whenever possible to show the impact of your work.
 For example, if strong written communication is listed as a required skill, you might write, "Responded to an average of 34 customer inquiries per hour via email to answer questions and resolve issues."

 Your closing paragraph should summarize the contents of your letter and reiterate the value you'll bring to the company if you are hired.
 Keep your tone professional but don't be afraid to express enthusiasm for the role.
 In the last sentence, be sure to thank the reader for reviewing your credentials.

-Proofread and Send to a Friend
+Step 6: Proofread and send to a friend

 Simple mistakes can ruin all of your hard work.
 As a last step, always use a grammar and spell-check tool before sending out your cover letter.
 Then, read it from top to bottom out loud to make sure everything makes sense.
 As an extra safeguard, send your letter to a trusted friend for a second look with a fresh set of eyes.